balanceainetwork/balance-ai-risk/README.md

     }
   }
 ```
-The ***position-data*** element defines all positions within the portfolio including the poistion that is being checked for risks.
+The ***position-data*** element defines all positions within the portfolio including the position that is being checked for risks.

 - "ot_pos_direction": "BUY" -> BUY/SELL transaction type
 - "ot_pos_opening": 34157.06 -> price of the position open